kataras/iris/README.md

 I started to design iris the night of the 13 March 2016, some weeks later, iris started to became famous and I have to fix many issues and implement new features, but I didn't have time to work on Iris because I had a part time job and the (software engineering) colleague which I studied.

-I wanted to make iris' users proud of the framework they're using, so I decided to interupt my studies and colleague, two days later I left from my part time job also.
+I wanted to make iris' users proud of the framework they're using, so I decided to interrupt my studies and colleague, two days later I left from my part time job also.

 Today I spend all my days and nights coding for Iris, and I'm happy about this, therefore I have zero incoming value.